 - Reduced allergy symptoms, pollinosis and atopy

-Oral GcMAF is a form of GcMAF produced from bovine colostrum by Saisei Mirai which was developed in collaboration with Tokushima University.
+Oral GcMAF is our 3rd Generation of GcMAF and is produced from milk proteins by Saisei Mirai which was developed in collaboration with Tokushima University.

 Oral GcMAF is produced in GMP facilities in Japan.